Alejogb1/job-board/blog-data/how-can-react-components-fetch-and-render-rails-i18n-translations.md

 id: "how-can-react-components-fetch-and-render-rails-i18n-translations"
 ---

-Okay, let's tackle this.
-I've personally navigated this terrain quite a few times, particularly back when I was maintaining that massive e-commerce platform.
+,  I've personally navigated this terrain quite a few times, particularly back when I was maintaining that massive e-commerce platform.
 Localization became a constant headache, and getting React and Rails to speak the same language regarding translations wasn't trivial.
 We ended up refining a solution that worked quite well, and I can walk you through my approach, along with some alternatives and code examples.

 Fundamentally, the challenge lies in bridging two distinct ecosystems: the server-side rendering and management of translations in Rails and the client-side consumption and rendering of those translations within React.
 Rails, with its powerful i18n gem, handles translation files, pluralization rules, and locale management beautifully.
 React, on the other hand, is largely a JavaScript world.
 We need to find a method for React to efficiently access those Rails-managed translations.